Avoid high fees and hidden borrowing costs

 Unfair credit card charges

-It may be possible to get your current or old credit card provider to repay the last six years of late payment fees or charges for going beyond your limit.
+You may be able to get your current or old credit card provider to repay the last six years of late payment fees or charges for going beyond your limit.

-In 2006 the Office of Fair Trading (OFT) ruled these charges of up to £35 were unfair.
-While the OFT ruling had no technical power, across the board, most card companies reduced their charges to this £12 level.
+In 2006 the Office of Fair Trading (OFT) ruled that these charges of up to £35 were unfair.
+The OFT ruling had no technical force to implement changes but most card companies reduced their charges to this £12 level.